cicorias/Castle-Winbuntu/README.md

 I'd also like to send a super-appreciative shout-out to all those who so generously share their time and effort on Github assisting others in building and shaping rapidly deployable configurations.
 The bulk of my dotfiles are really just a curation of extremely useful things I've either lightly iterated on, --or simply lifted outright from others.
 Several are sourced from [Jessie Frazelle](https://github.com/jessfraz/dotfiles), who through her work with Docker, Google, (and now Microsoft!), continues to impressively shape many notable innovations while still promoting OSS and remaining unfailingly generous in sharing her collected functions, aliases, and remarkably empathic and insightful guidance on a range of engineering/development issues, -- and also [Nate Mccurdy](https://github.com/natemccurdy/dotfiles) from Puppet, who - in addition to providing the principal inspiration for this repo - continues to generously offer his elegantly tailored, thoughtfully maintained and rigorously "customer-prem battle-tested" configuration for a rapidly deployable Ruby/Puppet development workflow  --- *You constantly inspire me through your intelligence and generosity* --- *Thank you both!*

-## TL;DR "Meat and Potatoes" of deploying the dotfiles...
+## TL;DR - The "Meat and Potatoes" of deploying the dotfiles...

 Ok, I hear ya...moving on now...